Libraries Kicking Copyright Goals

 With the help of ALIA and FAIR's Members, this campaign helped convince our politicians that change was needed to copyright law to unlock millions of items, putting them in the public domain.
 As a result millions of historical manuscripts - from celebrity letters and diaries held by the National, State and Territory libraries and archives, to the thousands of theses at our universities - will be simultaneously freed into the public domain on 1 January 2019.

-We continue to advocate for safe harbours and fair use.
+We continue to advocate for fair use.

 The WIPO Marrakesh Treaty